 - a.
 If Active Students, Student Organizations, or College employees desire to reserve campus facilities, they shall submit their requests to the Office of the Dean of Student Affairs at least four days prior to the event.
 Any requests not received at least four days prior to the event, may be denied for that reason. - b.
-Individuals and/or organizations who are not Active Students, Student Organizations, or College employees shall not be permitted to use or reserve campus facilities unless (1) they are invited and sponsored by a Student Organization or the College to conduct expressive activities and/or events on campus, or (2) the College agrees to rent the facility to them pursuant to paragraph 3 below. - c.
+Individuals and/or groups who are not Active Students, Student Organizations, or College employees ("Outside Individuals or Groups") shall not be permitted to use or reserve campus facilities unless (1) they are invited and sponsored by a Student Organization or the College to conduct expressive activities and/or events on campus, (2) the College agrees to rent the facility to them pursuant to paragraph 3.b. below, or (3) comply with the requirements of paragraphs 3.c. and 3.d. below. - c.
 Active Students, Student Organizations, and College employees may request to reserve campus facilities on a first-come, first-served basis.
 These requests may be denied for the following reasons only: - (1) The venue is already reserved for another event;2 - (2) The activity will attract a crowd larger than the venue can safely contain; - (3) The activity will substantially disrupt another event being held at a neighboring venue;3 - (4) The activity will substantially disrupt college operations (including classes); - (5) The activity is a clear and present threat to public safety, according to the